-Stephen I. Schwartz is the editor of the Nonproliferation Review, the journal of the James Martin Center for Nonproliferation Studies.
+Stephen I. Schwartz was the former editor of the Nonproliferation Review, the journal of the James Martin Center for Nonproliferation Studies.
 He is the author, most recently, of Nuclear Security Spending: Assessing Costs, Examining Priorities (Carnegie Endowment for International Peace, 2009).

 From 1998 to 2005, Mr. Schwartz served as publisher and executive director of the Bulletin of the Atomic Scientists, the public interest magazine best known as the keeper of the iconic and symbolic minutes-to-midnight “doomsday clock.”
 From 1994 to 1998, he was a guest scholar with the Foreign Policy Studies Program at the Brookings Institution, where he directed the US Nuclear Weapons Cost Study Project.